codewkaushik404/codewkaushik404/README.md

 #  Hi there, I'm Kaushik K S

-I’m a passionate **Computer Science Engineer & Full-Stack Developer** who loves building **fast, reliable, and user-friendly web applications**.
+I’m a **Computer Science Engineer & Full-Stack Developer** who loves building **fast, reliable, and user-friendly web applications**.
 I enjoy turning ideas into reality—whether it's a startup, a product, or a personal project.

 ---
 ## Badges